Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Mip-NeWRF Framework

 \subsubsection{Fine Sampling}

 Fine sampling follows an importance sampling strategy.
-Suppose the network has produced a volume density $w_k$ (i.e., weight of VA existence, range of which is $[0,1]$) for coarse interval $[t_k^c,t_{k+1}^c]$, to make the probability distribution smoother, the weights are filtered first:
+Suppose the network has already produced a volume density (mass) $w_k$ (i.e., weight of VA existence, range of which is $[0,1]$) for each coarse interval $[t_k^c,t_{k+1}^c]$ after the coarse step.
+To make the probability distribution smoother, the weights are filtered first:

-Then the cumulative distribution function (CDF) along $\hat{\mathbf{d}}$ is defined as:
+To facilitate resampling, it is assumed that the probability density is uniformly distributed in interval $[t_k^c,t_{k+1}^c]$ and its summation is mass $w_k'$, then the cumulative distribution function (CDF) along $\hat{\mathbf{d}}$ is defined as:

-where $\epsilon$ is a base sampling density (set $\epsilon\!=\!0.01$ here) that ensures nonzero sampling probability in low-weight regions and thus prevents the sampler from collapsing onto incorrect VAs.
+where $k$ is chosen to satisfy $i\!\in\![t_k^c,t_{k+1}^c]$, and $\epsilon$ is a base sampling density (set $\epsilon\!=\!0.01$ here) that ensures nonzero sampling probability in low-weight regions and thus prevents the sampler from collapsing onto incorrect VAs.
 We then draw $m$ uniform samples $u_j\!\sim\!\mathcal{U}(0,1), j\!=\!2,\ldots,m\!+\!1$ on $[0,1]$ and obtain the fine samples $t_k^f$ by inverse transform sampling, i.e. solving $F(t_k^f)\!=\!u_k$.
 The ray-origin sample is also fixed at $t_1^f\!=\!1e^{-3}$.
 These $m\!+\!1$ points also form the endpoints of the fine sampling conical frustums.
 This procedure concentrates samples in intervals with larger weights, yielding higher sampling density near likely VAs.
 In the sequel we do not distinguish between $t_k^c$ and $t_k^f$ unless explicitly point out, since they undergo the same downstream processing.